kmauldinbm-ai/multi-site-enterprise-network/README.md

 * `SW-BR1.TXT`
 * `SW-BR2.TXT`

-The completed Cisco Packet Tracer topology is also available as `multi-site-enterprise-network.pkt`.
+The completed Cisco Packet Tracer topology is also included as `multi-site-enterprise-network.pkt`.

 ## What I Learned